solomonogunyeye/Walmart-sales-dataset/README.md

 2. All missing values were replaced with "TBA"
 3. Confirmed all dates standard to DD/MM/YYYY.

-   NOTE: 1. data was saved into postgreSQL as text to accomodate miising data being filled with "TBA"
+   NOTE: 1. data was saved into postgreSQL as text to accomodate missing data being filled with "TBA"
-         2. To accomodate for numerical value being saved as text in postgreSQL, values are temporarily transformed into numerical values with the function " ::numeric " or " ::integer " when performing calculations.
+         2. Numeric calculations are performed by temporarily casting text fields to numeric types using PostgreSQL ::numeric or ::integer functions.

 # Exploratory Data Analysis
   Total revenue: $1,214,825.38